larskholte/ifmt.py/Readme.md

 Or presume we have a source code file with long comments:
 ```
-// struct which contains information about a single argument.
+// struct which contains information about a single command-line argument.
 struct CAArg {
         // The type of this argument.
         enum CAArgType type;